SamuelHarner/samuelharner.github.io/_posts/2022-06-19-avoiding-decrepities.md

 ## Diet and fasting
 ***
-Many modern diets contain a lot of ultra-processed foods, that are high in saturated fat, salt, and sugar, and a lack of health-promoting nutrients.
-The long-lived populations in the [Blue Zones](https://en.wikipedia.org/wiki/Blue_zone) all have in common a diet that is high in plants and low in meat.
-Dietary recommendations made based on the study of genetic mechanisms for growth and repair, such as those from [Valter Longo](https://www.valterlongo.com/daily-longevity-diet-for-adults/) and [David Sinclair](https://lifespanbook.com/4-interventions/), also echo the sentiment of a diet high in whole-foods and plants being one that promotes health and longevity.
+Many modern diets contain a lot of ultra-processed foods, that are high in trans fat, saturated fat, salt, and sugar, and a lack of health-promoting nutrients.
+The long-lived populations in the [Blue Zones](https://en.wikipedia.org/wiki/Blue_zone) all have in common a [diet that is high in plants and low in meat, dairy, and sugar](https://www.bluezones.com/2020/07/blue-zones-diet-food-secrets-of-the-worlds-longest-lived-people/).
+Dietary recommendations made based on the study of genetic mechanisms for growth and repair, such as those from [Valter Longo](https://www.valterlongo.com/daily-longevity-diet-for-adults/) and [David Sinclair](https://lifespanbook.com/4-interventions/), also echo the sentiment of a diet high in whole-foods and health-promoting plants being one that promotes health and longevity.
 Periods of fasting also provide additional benefits in terms of repair and rejuvenation.

 #### Recommendations
-Eat a healthy diet, for example one that is:
+Eat a healthy diet, for example a [Blue Zones](https://en.wikipedia.org/wiki/Blue_zone) inspred diet that is:
 - high in unprocessed foods and health-promoting plants
-- low in meat, dairy, saturated fat, and sugar
+- low in meat, dairy, sugar, and processed foods
 - not too high in salt

 In addition to time-restricted eating, as described in the section on [circadian rhythm](#circadian-rhythm), adopt a suitable fasting regimen that can be performed intermittently and safely, such as a [5-day Fasting Mimicking Diet recommended by Valter Longo](https://www.valterlongo.com/fasting-mimicking-program-and-longevity/).
 Water fasting for 1-5 days is also an option for most people, but carries a higher risk of adverse effects and requires more diligent preparation.